 Mindfulness and Consumption

 A GP colleague of mine recently remarked that while attending a medical dinner function the main course for circa 100 guests was a rack of lamb, with no sustainable alternatives without specifically asking.
-Whilst guests no doubt ranged from thoroughly enjoying the meal to perhaps picking here and there, how many do you suppose were mindful?
+Whilst guests no doubt ranged from thoroughly enjoying the meal to perhaps picking here, how many do you suppose were mindful?
 Mindful of the egregious antibiotic, carbon, water, waste and biodiversity footprint that 100 covers for rack of lamb represented?
-Mindful that after energy consumption the food system is the next largest contributor to carbon emissions and the leading cause of biodiversity loss?
+Mindful that after energy consumption in food production is the next largest contributor to carbon emissions and the leading cause of biodiversity loss?
 Mindful that the medical profession in particular has been called upon to lead in planetary health at a personal, practice and policy level?
 Of course banning lamb from the menu is unlikely to be productive and only serve to irk ardent meat lovers.
 Guilt is an alternative condiment to mint, however it is a less palatable pairing and risks souring other environmental efforts.
 Perhaps with urgent education about the true environmental cost of the Western lifestyle, particularly that of our diet, there is hope that a mindful approach to planetary health would offer the optimal buy-in from the medical community.

 The Rockefeller Foundation–Lancet Commission on planetary health has stated “we have mortgaged the health of future generations to realise economic and development gains in the present”.
-If Planetary Health represents another “thing to do” in Irish General Practice, or worse, another manifestation of Irish guilt, it will be an abject failure.
-What it should represent is a rethinking of how we practice medicine, a golden opportunity to move from a disease-care to a healthcare model and an unrelenting demand for the truth.
+If Planetary Health represents another “thing to do” in General Practice, or worse, another manifestation of Irish guilt, it will be an abject failure.
+What it should represent is a rethinking of how we practice medicine.
+It is a golden opportunity to move to a healthcare model and a demand for the truth.